Third-party logistics: Layers

-New brokers tend to use what has become known as "smile and dial" brokering that essentially work as telemarketing call centers.
-Brokers have no obligation to successfully ship all loads (as opposed to contract logistics providers) and almost all sales representatives are heavily (and 100%) commissioned, and much of the workers' day is spent cold-calling sales leads.
-Smile-and-dial brokerages typically require a 15% gross profit margin (the difference between what the shipper pays the brokerage and what the brokerage pays the carrier), and the commission compensation scheme means that the turnover of personnel in the call centers approaches 100% per year.

 Horizontal alliances

 Raue & Wieland (2015) describe the example of horizontal alliances between logistics service providers, i.e., the cooperation between two or more logistics companies that are potentially competing.
 Logistics companies can benefit twofold from such an alliance.
 On the one hand, they can "access tangible resources which are directly exploitable".
 This includes extending common transportation networks, their warehouse infrastructure and the ability to provide more complex service packages by combining resources.
 On the other hand, LSPs can "access intangible resources, which are not directly exploitable".
 This includes know-how and information and, in turn, innovation.

 Advantages

 Cost and time savings

 Logistics is the core competence of third-party logistics providers.
 Providers may have better related knowledge and greater expertise than the producing or selling company, and may also have more global networks enabling greater time and cost efficiencies.

 The equipment and the IT systems of 3PL providers are constantly updated and adapted to match the requirements of their customers and their customer's suppliers.
 Producing or selling companies often do not have the time, resources, or expertise to adapt their equipment and systems as quickly.